 In this newest cookbook, the photos were shot on location around Giada’s native Rome, and the cookbook explores the food and lifestyle traditions that define la bella vita with Giada’s own contemporary California twists.

-And her Positano pizzas are sublime!
-They’re also super easy to make and will delight everyone with their heart-shaped adorable-ness!
+And her Positano Valentines pizza recipe is sublime!
+It’s also super easy to make and will delight everyone with the heart-shaped pizza adorable-ness!

 So cute, right?